ossf/community/README.md

   id: orbit
   name: ORBIT (…)
 projects:
-  - id: minder
+  - id: minder            # kind: project — software you run …
+  - id: security-insights # kind: publication — a document/spec you read
     …
-  - id: security-insights
-    …
 ```

-**A project's working group IS the file it lives in.** There is no `wg:` field, so
+**A record's working group IS the file it lives in.** There is no `wg:` field, so
 there is nothing to keep in sync — the build derives membership from the filename
 (`theme/_plugins/catalog.rb`).
-To move a project between working groups, move its
+To move a record between working groups, move its
 entry between files.
 That is the entire change.

-Each project record declares everything about itself: its personas, problems,
-matrix placement, relationships, and the SLSA threats it mitigates.
+`kind:` distinguishes software (`project`) from documents and specifications
+(`publication`) within a file.
+WG-hosted publications (SLSA, OSPS Baseline,
+Security Insights, Gemara, OSV/OpenVEX) are pooled with the externally-owned
+formats from `definitions/publications.yml` into one publications catalog.

-Two files in there are not working groups:
+One file in there is not a working group: `uncategorized.yml` is a **holding

-- `uncategorized.yml` — a **holding pen**.
-The project list published in
+pen**.
+The project list published in [`ossf/tac`](https://github.com/ossf/tac)
-  [`ossf/tac`](https://github.com/ossf/tac) is the authoritative source for
-  membership, and it does not place these 10 projects.
-Rather than guess, they
+is the authoritative source for membership, and it does not place these
-  wait here.
-Moving one into the right WG file is how you categorise it.
+records.
+Rather than guess, they wait here.
+Moving one into the right WG file
-- `data/governance.yml` (outside the directory) — the TAC and the Governing Board.
-  They are governance bodies, not working groups, and host no projects, but they
-  are still records on the architecture pages.
+is how you categorise it.

-Which artifacts a project **produces** or **consumes** is declared on the project,
+Which publications a project **produces** or **consumes** is declared on the
-in its `relationships:` list.
-The artifact pages reverse-derive it, and
+project, in its `relationships:` list.
+The publication pages reverse-derive it.
-`/architecture/gaps/` uses it to flag any format something generates but nothing
-reads.

 `theme/assets/data/catalog.json` (published at `/assets/data/catalog.json`) is
 regenerated at build time from both halves — do not edit it by hand.

 ### Relationships are derived, never authored twice

-Personas and problems are linked only *through* projects — a persona page derives
+Personas and problems are linked only *through* the records that declare them —
-the problems its projects solve, and vice versa. **Threat mitigations work the
+a persona page derives the problems its records solve, and vice versa.
-same way:** a project declares the threats it mitigates on its own record, and
+Produces/consumes edges live on the declaring record, and the publication pages
-the threat pages reverse-lookup to build their mitigation lists.
-Nothing is ever
+reverse-lookup.
+Nothing is ever stated in two places.
-stated in two places, and no rep has to edit the static SLSA mirror to claim
-coverage.

 ### Pages are generated from the data

 `theme/_plugins/catalog_pages.rb` generates every persona, problem, project, and
-artifact page at build time. **There are no per-page source files.** The only
+publication page at build time. **There are no per-page source files.** The only
-hand-written pages on the whole site are the dozen-odd in `theme/pages/` — the
+hand-written pages on the whole site are the handful in `theme/pages/` — the
-landing page, the section indexes, and the architecture views.
+landing page, the section indexes, and the about page.

 Adding a record to `data/` creates its page and its sidebar entry; removing the
 record removes both.
 There is no override path, by design: a hand-crafted page
 would be a second place to state a fact.

-To add a project, append it to your working group's file in
+To add a record, append it to your working group's file in
 `data/working-groups/`.
 That is the whole task.

-The generator fails the build on a duplicate id, or on a project referencing a
+The generator fails the build on a duplicate id, or on any reference that
+doesn't resolve — persona/problem ids, relationship kinds and targets,
+`similar_to` / `compatible_with` entries, and `status:` values outside
-persona/problem that doesn't exist — the layouts resolve records with a
+`confirmed` / `needs-review`.
+The layouts resolve records with a
-last-match-wins find, so a duplicate id would otherwise silently shadow the real
+last-match-wins find, so these mistakes would otherwise silently shadow or drop
-entry rather than erroring.
+data rather than erroring.

 ## Build